 One of the best greenhouse heaters is the Bio Green Phoenix Heater.
 This versatile heater is perfect for most backyard greenhouses because it offers high-end features at an affordable price.
 The energy-efficient Phoenix Heater has three different heat output levels—low (3,412 BTU), medium (6,149 BTU) and high (9,554 BTU).
 That’s plenty of heat to keep approximately 180 square feet frost free, even in the coldest weather.
 We also recommend insulating the greenhouse in the winter months.

 The heavy-duty built-in fan is powerful enough to efficiently distribute heat throughout the greenhouse.
 (Even in the hard-to-reach corners.)
 During the summer months, the quiet but powerful fan can be used alone (without the separately controlled heater) to create air circulation that helps cool the inside of the greenhouse.

 The Bio Green Phoenix Heater has a built-in thermostat so it’s easy to control the greenhouse temperature.
-The precision thermostat can be set anywhere from 32 to 79 degrees Fahrenheit.
+Set the precision thermostat to anywhere from 32 to 79 degrees Fahrenheit.
 The versatile heater comes with floor mounting brackets and hanging chains to make it easy to install in the perfect place.

 A Great Heater for Smaller Greenhouses

 For smaller greenhouses, the BioGreen Palma Heater easily keeps 120 square feet free of frost.
 This small heater puts out 5,118 BTU using just 1,500 watts of power.

 This floor-standing heater has a high-circulation fan to evenly distribute the heat.
 The stainless steel heater casing and energy-efficient German engineering will provide many years of worry-free use.